humleflue/interview-assignment/README.md

 `http://localhost:3000/api/users`

+I've tagged all of the code related to the assignment with the tag `// IA: `.
 The most essential parts of the code for solving the task can be found in the following directories:
 * **User controller:** `server/controllers/UserController.js`
   * This is the controller, which handles all user related requests and communicates with the User model